Morris-Zin/Employee-Book/README.md

 # Employee-Book
 Built on MERN stack.

-Tired of managing the employees' data in your book manually.
-Don't worry, I got you covered.
-You can easily managed your employee data using employee-book app.
-#You can view the app in following url.
+You can view the app live in the following url.

  https://employee-book.netlify.app/